Fractional Chern Insulators Transition in Non-ideal Flat Bands of Twisted Mono-bilayer Graphene

-\textit{Topological Transition of FCIs.—}Since interactions can induce a Chern-number transition at integer filling in a full-band calculation, it is natural to extend a similar analysis to fractional fillings within a single-band projection without band mixing.
-As shown in Fig.~\ref{fig:edtransition}(a), the neutral excitation mode softens in the same total-momentum sector as $\kappa$ approaches $0.55$, indicating a phase transition consistent with the HF prediction \footnote{In our finite-size ED data, the neutral gap remains finite at the sampled boundary conditions near the critical point.
-However, for an interacting finite system a change of the many-body Chern number necessarily implies a topologically protected level crossing (i.e., a closing of the neutral excitation gap) at some twisted boundary condition in parameter space, as proven in Ref.~\cite{Varney2011TopologicalPT}.
-In this work we do not attempt to locate this specific crossing point, which is why it does not appear explicitly in the spectra shown in Fig.~\ref{fig:edtransition}(a).}.
-This transition is further corroborated by the particle entanglement spectrum (PES) \cite{LiHaldane2008,Bernevig2008Jack,Regnault2015PES} and the many-body Chern number (MBC).
+\textit{Topological Transition of FCIs.---}Since interactions can induce a Chern-number transition at integer filling in a full-band calculation, it is natural to extend a similar analysis to fractional fillings within a single-band projection onto the non-interacting $C=2$ conduction band manifold without band mixing with remote band. \blacktext{ED is projected onto the target $C=2$ conduction band.} As shown in Fig.~\ref{fig:edtransition}(a), the neutral excitation mode softens near $\kappa_c$, providing the primary many-body evidence for a transition consistent with the single-particle reconstruction revealed by the HF/hWF analysis.
+The transition is further supported by the particle entanglement spectrum (PES) \cite{LiHaldane2008,Bernevig2008Jack,Regnault2015PES} and the many-body Chern number (MBC).
 In Fig.~\ref{fig:edtransition}(b), the PES exhibits a clear gap whose level counting below the gap follows the $(k,r)$ admissible rule \cite{Regnault2015PES}, meaning that there are at most $k$ particles in any set of $r$ consecutive orbitals.
-For $k=1$, the counting is given by $D_{(1,r)}(N_\text{orb},N_e)= N_\text{orb} C_{N_\text{orb}-(r-1)N_e-1}^{N_e-1} /N_e$, where $N_\text{orb}=N_x\times N_y$ \cite{Bernevig2012}.
-In addition, the MBC is obtained by inserting flux through twisted boundary conditions \cite{SI}.
-Finally, as shown in Fig.~\ref{fig:edtransition}(c), the fidelity of the degenerate ground states displays a pronounced dip near the critical point, signaling a continuous phase transition between two FCIs \footnote{More stringent evidence to exclude a weak first-order transition or to determine the universality class may require further studies such as infinite-density matrix renormalization group (iDMRG) or a dedicated critical field theory \cite{PhysRevX.8.031015}, which is beyond the scope of this work.}.
+For $k=1$, the counting is given by $D_{(1,r)}(N_\text{orb},N_e)= \frac{N_\text{orb}} {N_e} {{N_\text{orb}-(r-1)N_e-1}\choose{N_e-1}}$, where $N_\text{orb}=N_x\times N_y$ \cite{SI,Bernevig2012}.
+In addition, the MBC is obtained by inserting flux through twisted boundary conditions.
+Under $2\pi$ flux insertion, the degenerate ground states smoothly permute into one another, consistent with a quantized many-body Chern number for the ground-state manifold (Also see Supplementary \cite{SI} for many body berry curvature).